AdrianTech/Adriantech/README.md

 ### Hi there, I'm Adrian - aka Adriantech :bulb:

 ## I'm a Self-Taught JavaScript Developer from Poland!
-- :fire: I’m currently working as a Junior Web Developer at Helion.pl
+- :fire: Programming enthusiast is looking for a job!
+- I'm currently learning the NestJS framework.
+- My goal is to be a Node.js Dev or PHP dev.

 ### Languages and Tools: